-Jim: Kids are resilient.
-They’re gonna get through a little loneliness.
-They’ll get through a little neglect.
-I mean, I’m talking the normal stuff.
+Jim: Kids are resilient, they’re gonna get through a little loneliness, they’ll get through a little neglect.
+I mean, I’m talking the normal stuff, you know.

-Jim: You know, make sure they’re fed, and they sleep.
+Jim: Make sure they’re fed, and they sleep.

-Erin: Yeah.
-And – honestly, when they see – their little eyes see Mom and Dad connecting, it breeds security and safety in their hearts.
+Erin: Yeah, but- and honestly, when they see- they’re little eyes see mom and dad connecting, it breeds security and safety in their hearts.

 Jim: Yeah.
 Think of that.